By: Susan Dugdale | Last modified: 04-16-2021

 Beware the horror of getting your facts muddled and, if you wish to mention something that may be sensitive, ask permission before you announce it in front of an audience.

-Do not stray into telling the audience what the guest speaker's speech will cover in detail.
+Please do not stray into telling the audience what the guest speaker's speech will cover in detail.
 That's terribly unfair on the speaker!

 Practice out loud until you are confidently fluent and able to convey the pleasure or enthusiasm the audience needs to get them in the right frame of mind.